 I am part of a quasi-bible study group on Facebook; someone in the group asked if the world is getting better or worse.
 The answer to this question can say a lot about one’s psychology, eschatology, and understanding of history.
 A question that is not always asked in this kind of musing is, “Relative to when / what ?”

 Although technology has made the lives of people easier in the West, and we do not see the same prevalence of war in Europe as existed for much of its history, my intuition is that life in the world is not getting better.
 Why do I say this?

 Aside from that issue, we have aging populations and many families are having fewer children than the standard pattern of our ancestors.
 Several factors contribute to this problem.
 Culturally, the declining influence of traditional Catholicism and the rise of various technologies have allowed people to use contraceptives and abortifacients.
 Economically, many families are frightened to have more than one or two children because they are worried about the cost of raising them.
-With both parents working and standardised patterns of living, society has moved away from a model where the mother stays at home to raise the children and the boys accompany their fathers to work when they are old enough.
-With high rents and mortgages owing to the financial and housing crises, many couples feel unable to let one of them stay at home, while the some voices in the feminist movement tell women that adopting a traditional matronly role is tantamount to slavery.
+With both parents working now, society has moved away from a model where the mother stays at home to raise the children and the boys accompany their fathers to work when they are old enough.
+High rents and mortgages, owing to the financial and housing crises, lead many couples to feel unable to let one of them stay at home, while some voices in the feminist movement tell women that adopting a traditional matronly role is tantamount to slavery.